dendronhq/dendron-site/vault/dendron.principles.md

 ### Open and Inclusive

-Dendron is a tool for **all users** that are interested in creating, building, using, and sharing knowledge. full stop.
+Dendron is a tool for **all users** that are interested in creating, building, using, and sharing knowledge.
+Full stop.

 ### Have it in writing